 Nestled in the center of the San Joaquin Valley and nearly equidistant from Yosemite, Kings Canyon, and Sequoia national parks, Fresno, California is an enticing place to live.
-The city is the economic hub of an area largely dominated by agriculture, and since it is located in the center of California it has fairly easy access to the far-more-expensive cities of San Francisco, Sacramento, and Los Angeles.
+In an area largely dominated by agriculture, Fresno is the economic hub.
+Since it is located in the center of California it has fairly easy access to the far-more-expensive cities of San Francisco, Sacramento, and Los Angeles.
 With so many distinct and beautiful neighborhoods to choose from, how do you decide which is the best for you?
 We’ve laid out some highlights of the best neighborhoods in Fresno to give you a starting point.

-Named after the 300-acre public park that local residents get to enjoy, this neighborhood is located on the northern edge of Fresno and abuts the San Joaquin River.
-Homes in this area are definitely priced on the higher end, but the neighborhood’s schools are highly ranked and the sheer amount of public green space is highly desirable.
+Named after the 300-acre local public park, this neighborhood is located on the northern edge of Fresno and abuts the San Joaquin River.
+Homes in this area are definitely priced on the higher end, but the neighborhood’s schools are highly ranked.
+Plus, the sheer amount of public green space is highly desirable.
 Woodward Park itself is home to more than five miles of winding trails as well as the Shinzen Japanese Gardens, a BMX and mountain bike course, a dog park, and an amphitheater that can seat 2,500 people.
 Add some excellent restaurants, and it’s no wonder Woodward Park is one of the best neighborhoods for families in Fresno.

 Best for: Families, outdoor recreation lovers, seekers of quiet.